carolinedotxyz/agricultural-multispectral-data-ml/README.md

 ---

-*This showcase demonstrates expertise in **agricultural data analysis for ML**, emphasizing data preparation, validation, and high-quality workflows.*
+*This showcase demonstrates examples in **agricultural data analysis for ML**, emphasizing data preparation, validation, and high-quality workflows.*